justland/just-web/DESIGN.md

 This contribution info should be available before the plugin is activated.

 Think of the "readme" page of VSCode extension.
-VSCode get all these meta data and render the "readme" page of the extension, before the extension even installed.
+VSCode gets the plugin's meta data and renders the "readme" page of the extension, before the extension even installed.

 Application can get all `contributions` through `@just-web/contributes`,